 If so, how often do you do it and for how long?
-Maybe you downloaded one of on those trendy “mindfulness” apps and you manage to put 15 minutes or so in here and there whenever you can wrench yourself away from the cat videos?
+Maybe you downloaded one of on those trendy “mindfulness” apps.
+Afterall, there are so many different types of meditation out there these days.

 Either way, I bet very few of you have ever managed to meditate for more than an hour.

 Second question, what is the longest you have ever gone without speaking?
 A couple of hours when you’re alone at home after work maybe?
 In the case of the chronically lonely, it could even be a few days before that annoying sales call from Vodafone breaks the silence and shatters your solitude.

 Well, imagine meditating pretty much non-stop for 10 days and in this time, not been able to speak a single word to anybody.
 Add to this a complete ban on phones and TV, on computers, music, reading and pretty much everything you have ever done to occupy your time.

 It sounds awful, doesn’t it?
 Yep.
 So I knew I just had to try it for myself.